Cult Myths

 About Cult Myths

 There are many claims about how to identify a cult.
 Some are less effective than others and some are downright dishonest, and at the very least perfectly useless for identifying dangerous or destructive cults.
-We take a magnifying glass to these and reveal them for what they are.
+This series takes a magnifying glass to these and reveal them for what they are.

-In these posts, we will consider innocuous claims (actually healthy or harmless) of cult identifiers (That these make it onto anyone's list is puzzling) as well as what is truly dangerous or red flags that reasonably indicate a practice that is questionable from a secular standpoint or could be misused.
+In these posts, we will consider innocuous claims (actually healthy or harmless) of cult identifiers That these make it onto anyone's list is puzzling.
+Then we will look at what is truly dangerous or red flags that reasonably indicate a practice that is questionable from a secular standpoint or could be misused.
 A group can have a combination of these practices.
-We will also consider the biographies and reputations of anti-cultists and counter-cultists to try to understand their unique lists.

 Subjects